shimaore/tough-rate/middleware/emergency.coffee.md

 Then, see whether the destination number is an emergency number, and process it.

+* doc.prefix.emergency (boolean) true if the rule is a route for an emergency number.
+See doc.location and doc.emergency for more information.
-* doc.rule.emergency (boolean) true if the rule is a route for an emergency number.
+* doc.destination.emergency (boolean) true if the rule is a route for an emergency number.
 See doc.location and doc.emergency for more information.

       if not @res.rule.emergency
         debug 'Emergency middleware: not an emergency rule.'